Introduction

 Use appropriate headings

-When you add a new heading to you page (H2, H3, etc.).
+When you add a new heading to your page (H2, H3, etc.).
 It's important to make sure you're adding these in sequential order.
 You should never add an H3, if you haven't already added an H2.
-Also you shouldn't skip H3 and add an H4 or H5.
+Also, you shouldn't skip H3 and add an H4 or H5.
 Headings should never be used solely for the purpose of making text bigger or smaller.

 For example, let's say you're writing a new blog post about the different food groups.
 The title (H1) might be something like, Know Your Food Groups.